wubinzzu/wubinzzu.github.io/_pages/about.md

 Biography
 ======
 Hi, I am Bin Wu.
 I received my PhD degree in software engineering from <a href="http://www15.zzu.edu.cn/">Zhengzhou University</a> and a bachelor degree in computer science and technology from <a href="http://www15.zzu.edu.cn/">Zhengzhou University</a>.
 My primary research interests lie in recommender systems, knowledge graphs, deep learning, social network analysis, multimedia, etc. I spent six months visiting <a href="http://www.nextcenter.org/">the NExT center</a> at the National University of Singapore, led by Prof. <a href="https://www.chuatatseng.com/">CHUA Tat Seng</a>.
 If you’d like to know more about my work or explore opportunities for collaboration, please get in touch with me!
-Email: wubin7019088@gmail.com

 Publications
 ======